machinexa2/machinexa2.github.io/writeups/_posts/2020-10-06-lfichallenge.markdown

 ![Random Column name](/writeups/assets/images/ctflearn_audioedit_random.png)

-I did some SQL magic in some columns one column interesting column was file.
-I found out the flag was in file `supersecretflagf1le.mp3`.
+I did some SQL magic in column File and found out the flag was in file `supersecretflagf1le.mp3`.
 So, I used the file parameter to reference that file, and unfortunately, I didn't get a flag.

 ### Audio Editing
-Its the final step, setting visualization to a sonogram and editing some other kind of stuff it was printing lof of stuff.
-Changing each options and trying all combinatins I finally got the flag embedded in the image.
-Then I submitted the flag and the feeling of exploiting was awesome.
+Its the final step, setting visualization to a sonogram and editing some other kind of stuff, I got the flag embedded in the image.
+After submitting I felt quite relaxed.

 ![Random Column name](/writeups/assets/images/ctflearn_audioedit_flag.png)